How Much Does an Insulated Garage Door Cost?

 No matter what steps you take to lower your monthly energy bills, long-term trends suggest that energy prices will continue to rise.
 One of the many ways you can reduce energy waste is properly insulating your home.
 Most homeowners immediately think of insulating spaces like the attic or wall cavities.
 But did you know that another area of the home that quietly bleeds money is the garage?

-This May Also Interest You: How to Insulate Your Garage Door
+This May Also Interest You: What Do You Do If Your Garage Door’s Spring Breaks?

 You can lose a lot of heated or cooled air through your garage door, even when it’s closed.
 Then your furnace or air conditioner has to work harder to keep up, bumping up your energy bills.
 Insulated garage doors can help with climate control.
 So, how much does an insulated garage door cost?
 We've got your answer.